 - Depending on your requirements, you can use different approaches.

-- The DFS approach includes techniques like inorder, preorder, and postorder traversals.
+- The DFS approach includes techniques like in-order, preorder, and postorder traversals.

 - The BFS approach includes the level order traversal technique.

-- The time complexity for both algorithms is O(n) while the space complexity may differ.
+- The time complexity for both algorithms is O(n), while the space complexity may differ.